hyperforest/Final-Project-PCD/README.md

 2. Crop 224x224 pixel image in the box and use it as input image
 3. If `q` is pressed, input image will go through these techniques consecutively:
 - Contrast stretching.
 This will stretch pixel intensity of the image to a range of [a, b]
 - Grayscaling.
-For each pixel of the image, its intensity replaced with mean of it R, G, and B intensity value.
+For each pixel of the image, its intensity replaced with mean of its R, G, and B intensity value.
 - Downsampling.
 The prediction model only accept 28x28 pixel of input image, then the input image should be resized (downsampled) using certain interpolation method.
 Default method used is linear interpolation.
 4. The prediction model will predict what letter is the input image.
 5. Else, if `z` is pressed, the program will closing webcam window and exit.

+## 4. Weaknesses
+This project still have some sort of weaknesses and can be repaired soon:
+1. Bad prediction performance if the background behind the hand is not bright/white.
+This is the biggest weakness in this project I think.
+The solution to handle this weakness is maybe do some background substracting technique.
+2. Only good at predicting some letters even though if the background is bright.
+This project mostly successful in predicting C, F, L, O, V, W, and X. The letters A, B, E, I, K, M, N, P, Q, S, or U are so rarely predicted as correct.
+Letter J and Z can not be predicted since a person have to make a motion with their hand to sign it.
+The remaining letters have average correct prediction but not as good as the first seven letters.
+This weakness can be repaired by using different model.
+3. DIP techniques used are just too few, and the ConvNet model is too vanilla.
+I use the kernel <a href="https://www.kaggle.com/ranjeetjain3/deep-learning-using-sign-langugage">here</a> to create the model.
+Supposed to use more advanced DIP techniques and neural network configurations.
+4. Only predict when triggered by `q` button.
+It could predict in stream using sliding window technique only if the prediction model is good enough.